Embird Embroidery Software

 Follow Embird on Pinterest

-Studio provides tool for posterization of the raster image.
-It is accessible via main menu > Image > Tools > Posterize command.
+Studio provides a tool for posterization of raster images.
+It is accessible via the main menu > Image > Tools > Posterize command.

 Image Preprocessing

-Raster image placed into to background of the Work Area is typically used as a template to digitize embroidery design from.
-Preprocessing of the image may save a lot of time on digitizing, especially for complex designs with many colors.
+A raster image placed in the background of the Work Area is typically used as a template to digitize an embroidery design from.
+Preprocessing the image can significantly speed up the digitizing process, especially for complex designs with many colors.

-One possible approach is to flatten image colors by so called posterization and thus get a clear idea of final threads count and their layout.
+One possible approach is to flatten image colors using so-called posterization and thus get a clear idea of the final thread count and their layout.

-Posterization merges adjanced pixels of similar color, which results in simplification of the image.
-Amount of posterization can be adjusted with Amount control.
+Posterization merges adjacent pixels of similar color, which results in simplification of the image.
+The amount of posterization can be adjusted with the Amount control.

 Raster image - full color scale